Ted Knight (politician): After Lambeth

 Knight took a break from politics after being expelled from office as a result of the rate-capping rebellion.
-He pursued various business interests and remained treasurer of the town hall social club until it closed in 1994.
+He pursued various business interests, including managing a restaurant in Clapham, and remained treasurer of the town hall social club until it closed in 1994.
 He remained active within his union, Unite.

 Knight was elected to the National Committee of the Labour Representation Committee at their AGM on 17 November 2007.

 After the election of Jeremy Corbyn as leader of the Labour Party, Knight again became active in Lambeth Labour, securing the post of ward chair in Gipsy Hill ward in November 2016.